koficodedat/reduct/packages/data-structures/OPTIMIZATION_RESULTS.md

 5. **Concat Operation**: The optimized implementation is now significantly faster than the original List for medium to large lists (51.28% improvement for 100,000 elements).

-6. **Functional Operations**: Map, filter, and reduce operations are still slower than native arrays, which is expected since these operations need to create new immutable structures.
+6. **Functional Operations**: Map, filter, and reduce operations are still slower than both the original List and native arrays.
+This is expected since these operations need to create new immutable structures, and the overhead of the trie structure is more significant for these operations than the benefits of structural sharing.

 ### Areas for Further Optimization

 Some operations still have room for improvement:

-1. **Creation**: Building the trie structure has more overhead than a simple array copy.

-2. **Map, Filter, and Reduce**: We're currently using a less efficient implementation that iterates through each element individually.
-We could implement more efficient versions that work directly with the trie structure.

-3. **Transient Mutations**: Adding support for transient mutations would improve performance for batch operations.
+1. **Map, Filter, and Reduce**: Despite our implementation of transient mutations and lazy evaluation, these operations are still slower than native arrays.
+This is because:
+   - The overhead of creating and managing the trie structure
+   - The cost of maintaining immutability
+   - The need to convert between persistent and transient forms

+2. **Batch Operations**: We've implemented transient mutations, but they're not showing significant benefits for small to medium-sized lists.
+We need to optimize the implementation further or consider alternative approaches.

+3. **Selective Optimization**: We need to implement a more comprehensive selective optimization strategy that chooses the most efficient implementation based on the size of the collection and the operation being performed.

 ### Next Steps

-1. **Optimize Map, Filter, and Reduce**: Implement more efficient versions of these operations that work directly with the trie structure.
+1. **Implement Selective Optimization Strategy**: Implement a comprehensive strategy that chooses the most efficient implementation based on the size of the collection and the operation being performed.
+For small collections, we might use simpler array-based implementations, while for larger collections, we use the trie-based implementation.

+2. **Optimize Map, Filter, and Reduce Further**: Investigate alternative implementations that might be more efficient, possibly using specialized iterators or direct trie traversal.

-2. **Implement Transient Mutations**: Add support for transient mutations to improve performance for batch operations.
+3. **Optimize Transient Mutations**: Our current implementation of transient mutations isn't showing the expected performance benefits for functional operations.
+We need to investigate why and optimize further.

-3. **Optimize Creation**: Investigate ways to optimize the creation of the PersistentVector from an array.

 4. **Implement HAMTMap**: Implement the Hash Array Mapped Trie for the optimized Map implementation.

+5. **Benchmark Against Popular Libraries**: Compare our implementation against popular immutable data structure libraries like Immutable.js and Immer to identify areas for further improvement.

 ## Conclusion